Configuration

 How Database Connection Works

-Kat establishes a connection to your PostgreSQL database using the provided credentials.
+Kat establishes a connection to your database using the provided credentials.
 This connection is used to:

 1. Create/read the migration tracking table